 I'm Will.
 I lost four and a half stone by getting into the Diet Groove.
 I'm in it for good now, and the weight is staying off easily.
 Why don't you join me?

 And that's when I realised that I had to do something different from just another diet.
 And because of that I started to think about how I could help myself fundamentally change my behaviour, and not just what kind of diet I should try next.

-I live in London with my wife and three children and they've all been really encouraging about my progress.
+They've all been really encouraging about my progress (OK, Scout doesn't care one bit).
 But the great thing about the Diet Groove is that it's not faddy or weird.
 I couldn't enjoy life without great food and drink.
 Not just because of the pleasure of eating, but because of the shared time with my family and friends.
-So there have been times when I have put in good bursts of Protein Fast and Burn days, and I did give up alcohol for three weeks (the closest I could get to a month) when I kicked off, but it's not been difficult.
+So there have been times when I have put in good bursts of Fast and Burn days, and I did give up alcohol for three weeks (the closest I could get to a month) when I kicked off, but it's not been difficult.
 Remember when you can have a juicy steak or a chunk of roast chicken and still have it count as a Fast day it's not so tough!

 I still carry out behavioural research.
 And I'm still helping advertising agencies to sell all the stuff you see in the middle of X-Factor.
 But what interests me now is how I can help people to follow the success I've had in getting on top of their weight.